chevereto/v4-docs/application/reference/cli.md

 ### Htaccess enforce

-The `-C htaccess-enforce` command checks for any alteration on the `.htaccess` files and reverts them to the defaults included by Chevereto.
+The `htaccess-enforce` command checks for any alteration on the `.htaccess` files and reverts them to the defaults included by Chevereto.

 ```sh
 app/bin/console -C htaccess-enforce